chandru89new/Vue-Design-Patterns-Book/02-creating-components-made-easy.md

 ## Renderless to Render Component: Named Slots With Props

-While we did reduce the code required anymore when you create new components, there is something to be said about this part in the `UserCard` component:
+While we did reduce the code required for the times you create new components, there is something to be said about this part in the `UserCard` component:

 ```vue
 <template v-if="loading">Loading...</template>